samgibs09/escalation_to_icu_qip/to-do.md

 - Of those aware of c4c, are poster viewers more able to describe how any why to use the programme
 - Of poster viewers, how well do they describe how to use the programme?
 - And how well do they recall how to escalate?

+- Work out what to do with confusing responses of are you asked daily?